-The largest portion of the District's net position (69% as of June 30, 2018) reflects the District's investment in capital assets (net of accumulated depreciation) less any related debt used to acquire those assets that is still outstanding.
+The largest portion of the District's net position (40% and 69% as of June 30, 2019 and 2018, respectively) reflects the District's investment in capital assets (net of accumulated depreciation) less any related debt used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to customers within the District's service area; consequently, these assets are not available for future spending.

-At the end of fiscal year 2018, the District showed a positive balance in its unrestricted net position of \$9,270,826, which may be utilized in future years.
+At the end of fiscal years 2019 and 2018, the District showed a positive balance in its unrestricted net position of \$8,191,769 and \$9,270,826, respectively, which may be utilized in future years.
 See note 11 for further information.